krishnashah122/MERN-Web-App/README.md

 ![home](https://github.com/krishnashah122/MERN-Web-App/assets/64410232/06cc2e7f-157c-47c1-a369-87fe307b3e77)

 A full-stack web application built to learn the fundamentals of the MERN (MongoDB, Express.js, React, Node.js) stack.
-This project includes user registration, login, and authentication functionality, as well as a user dashboard to display user details after login.
+This project includes user registration, login, and authentication with webpage protection functionality, as well as a user dashboard to display user details after login.

 ## Features